-If left untreated, syphilis can kill and gonorrhea can cause infertility.
-Non-viral STDs, such as chlamydia and gonorrhea, can be cured.
-However, they usually have no symptoms or symptoms can come and go, making it look like the infection went away when it actually didn't.
-In addition, you can transmit some STDs to your baby in the womb or during delivery, which can cause serious or fatal complications.
+If left untreated, syphilis and gonorrhea can have serious consequences.
+Non-viral STDs, such as chlamydia and gonorrhea, can be cured with the right treatment.
+However, they often have no symptoms or the symptoms come and go, making it look like the infection has gone away when it hasn't.
+Additionally, you can transmit some STDs to your baby in the womb or during delivery, which can cause serious or fatal complications.

-Sexually transmitted diseases that you can transmit include genital herpes, gonorrhea, syphilis, and HIV.
-HIV and herpes are chronic conditions that can be controlled but cannot be cured.
+Sexually transmitted diseases that you can contract include genital herpes, gonorrhea, syphilis, and HIV.
+HIV and herpes are chronic conditions that can be managed but not cured.
 Hepatitis B also becomes chronic, but it can be controlled.
-You may not realize that you have certain STDs until you have no damage to your reproductive organs (making you infertile), vision, heart, or other organs.
+You may not realize that you have certain STDs until you have permanent damage to your reproductive organs (making you infertile), vision, heart, or other organs.

 Having an STD can weaken your immune system and make you more vulnerable to other infections.
 Pelvic inflammatory disease (PID) is a complication of gonorrhea and chlamydia that can make women unable to have children.
 If you transmit a sexually transmitted disease to your newborn child, the baby may suffer permanent harm or death.
 Syphilis falls firmly within the realm of the type of STD that is only dangerous to adults if left untreated for a significant period of time.